TuksBaja-Electrical-Subteam/esp32-code/data_acquisition/Readme.md

 # Key Components
+    - dashboard   -> Connect to this over WiFi to visualize data
     - data_queues -> This is where RTOS queues are configured
     - wheel_speed -> Gathers raw sensor data from hall effects sensors and pushes it to a queue